TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

 ![Screen capture of the menu options for terminals](/docs/README_resources/git_bash_shell.png "Choose Git Bash from the list")

-3. Get the working files which includes this README.md
+3. Get the working files, which include this README.md
     - Open a new window in VSCode
     - Choose your working directory